 The uniqueness of this really captured and intrigued me.
 Especially how it felt as if the protagonist was interacting with the reader.
 It helped establish a connection to the work and incorporate with reality.
 I love the little details you work into it.
 I had more to say but I forgot because I'm just really captured by this work.
 I'm writing this but I'm still thinking about what I just read...and it's just so...WOW.
 That's all I can describe it.
 Very creative and captivating.
 Nice job!

-about 2 years ago Tibby Kay said:
+over 2 years ago Tibby Kay said:

 Wow.
 Like... wow.
 I started out writing down questions I had, criticisms I thought were adequate, but as I continued reading your story alone proved them wrong.

 You took a strange metaphor and turned it into a very adept method of thinking.
 You described the beginning, the rise, the climax, and the fall so perfectly well, it felt like it was me in the story.

 I really have no criticisms, I found myself entranced by your story.
 Lovely word choice, by the by(: